Perfect Picture Book Friday – Butterflies On The First Day Of School

 SUSANNA: Anything else you’d like to share about your book’s journey from inspiration to publication?

-You may purchase Cathy’s book at:
+You may purchase Eleanor’s book at:

 (all links below are book-specific)